 If you have not been allocated a room at UCD residences on campus, or if you would prefer to live off-campus, you can contact:

 - You can also explore the UCD Accommodation Pad (below)

-UCD advises that you should NEVER hand over money for accommodation in the private rental sector, without viewing a property in person and receiving a signed lease.
+UCD advises that you should NEVER hand over money for student accommodation in the private rental sector, without viewing a property in person and receiving a signed lease.
 For further details see guidelines by Threshold, the Housing Association.

 For further information, you can also contact email@example.com

 UCD Accommodation Pad

 The UCD Accommodation Pad website contains a listing of available accommodation around UCD and provides general advice.
 You will be asked for a @ucdconnect.ie email address when you register, but you can do so with your personal email address.
 If you are doing this, take the following steps:

 - Email firstname.lastname@example.org and send a copy of your offer letter

 - Register on the site with your university/personal email

 - Verify it and the team will grant you access.